wbob/docker-docset/README.md

 ## Troubleshooting

-The build.sh scripts calls python2 - so you might want to have that symlink working.
+The build.sh scripts calls python3 - so you might want to have that symlink working.

-If your mkdocs.yml uses the deprecated notation for toc update, use the Matts original bin/yaml2sqlite.py script.
+If your mkdocs.yml uses the deprecated notation for toc update, use the Matts original bin/yaml2sqlite.py (with python2).

 ```
 - pages: